oguzhanilter/Semantically-Guided-Feature-Matching-for-Visual-SLAM/README.md

 '''

 # Remark
-SuperPoint network fails on docker image with the following versions although it was running successfully in the server.
+SuperPoint network fails to run on docker image with the following versions although it was running successfully in the server.
 - 2.3.1
 - 1.9.1

-I will continue to work on the repo to make SuperPoint features work.
+I will continue working on the repo to make SuperPoint features work.